TheKitBoi/Adrikikicp-Engine/README.md

 * Windows 10 SDK (10.0.16299.0)
 * MSVC v141 - VS 2017 C++ x64/x86 build tools
 * MSVC v140 - VS 2015 C++ build tools (v14.00)
+* AddressSanitizier for C++
+* Windows Universal Platform Developing (important)

-This will install about 22GB of crap, but once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.
+This will install about 32GB of crap, but once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.
 Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin
 As for Mac, 'lime test mac -debug' should work, if not the internet surely has a guide on how to compile Haxe stuff for Mac.

 ### Additional guides